Understanding Basic Rhythm

-Run time: 4m 30s | Release Date: June 18th, 2012
+Run time: 5m 19s | Release Date: February 2nd, 2018

-The first, and most basic note duration that we will discuss is called a whole note.
-A whole note sounds for 4 equal beats, or counts.
-Therefore, on a staff with a 4/4 time signature, which we already know as having 4 beats per measure, a whole note would last for the entire, or whole, measure.
+In order to understand music from a rhythmic aspect we have to take a look a multiple different note durations.
+The first and most basic note duration we’ll discuss is called a whole note.
+A whole note sounds for four equal beats, or counts.
+Therefore, on a staff with a 4/4 time signature which we already know as having four beats per measure a whole note would last for the entire, or whole, measure.

 This here is a whole rest.
 This means that instead of sounding for 4 equal beats you rest for 4 equal beats.

 Now, you may be asking yourself, “But what if the top number of the time signature is 3 like we just saw a little earlier?”
 If this was the case you would not be able to use a whole note in any single measure because a whole note lasts for four beats and the measure has been designated by the time signature to hold only 3 beats.
 You would need at least 4 beats in a measure in order to have a whole note in that measure.

 If we take a whole note and break it in half what we end up with is a half note.
 If a whole note sounds for 4 beats and half of 4 is 2, a half note would then sound for 2 equal beats.
 This also means that it would take two half notes to sound for the same amount of time as one whole note.
 Obviously enough, two halves equals one whole.
 Here’s how they match up.